DexerTDP/articles/2025/Atonement - August.md

 Secondly, there were some active anons that were close to me that respected my decision to step down.
 In some instances, because the now defunct
 GHC_Sec and some of its members went to localleaks, some anons were trusting enough to bring me to servers and group chats where info was being tossed around left and right.
-I understood some did that but it felt weird because this as collaborative as I saw more so than when I was apart of it.
+I understood why some did that but it felt weird because this as collaborative as I saw more so than when I was apart of it.
 I even appeared on the anon podcast Anonymous Bites Back with other anons to talk about world events around July 2021.
 I didn't say a whole hell of alot but when I did, I tried to be sensible in certain topics.